SURYAS1306/xelron-assessment-1/part4_technical_communication.md

 clear acceptance test that doesn't have to reason about ten interlocking modules.

-My background lines up well with this PR.
-I have written async Python services with `asyncio` and have used `aiokafka` and `kafka-python` as users, so the `AIOKafkaConsumer` mental model — `subscribe()` → `JoinGroup` → assignment → `Fetcher` background loop → `getone()` — is already in my head.
-I also have production experience with consumer-group rebalances and `auto.offset.reset`, which is exactly the machinery this PR reuses.
-I do **not** know the Cython record layer or the SASL/Kerberos paths, so I deliberately avoided PRs that touch those (e.g. #232 which rewrites the fetcher onto `LegacyRecordBatch`).
+My technical background lines up reasonably well with this PR.
+Through my open-source contributions and GSoC work, I have spent time exploring larger backend-oriented codebases, understanding existing abstractions, and tracing request and state-management flows across multiple modules.

+My GSoC project around authentication and RBAC integration in Uyuni also involved studying real authentication pipelines, role-management flows, connection handling, and integration strategies inside an existing production-scale system.
+That made it easier for me to follow how `aiokafka` coordinates partition assignment, fetch-position management, and offset-reset handling across the consumer, coordinator, and fetcher layers.

+I was also more comfortable with this PR because it extends existing consumer-offset logic instead of introducing a completely separate subsystem.
+At the same time, I intentionally avoided PRs that heavily modified lower-level components like the Cython record implementation or authentication protocol internals because I wanted to choose a change that I could fully understand and reason about within the assessment timeline.

 The challenges I anticipate are concurrency-related, not API-design ones.